kmmac89/start-page/README.md

 # Start page (Sept 2021)

 Functional but bare-bones "start page" to fit the rest of my current theme.

 ## To Do

+[ ] Add onclick script logic to nav bar links